MindThoth/Deckbrain/DECKBRAIN_FOUNDATION.md

      - fetch track and depth data
      - fetch history layers
      - fetch tow notes
-   - Renders the information on a marine-style map with side panels.
+   - Renders the information on a marine-style map with side panels, regardless of source plotter.

 Future data flow additions:
 - AI pipeline that consumes trips, notes, and history to generate “suggested areas” and warnings.